Mass spectrum

 A mass spectrum is a histogram plot of intensity vs. mass-to-charge ratio (m/z) in a chemical sample, usually acquired using an instrument called a mass spectrometer.
 Not all mass spectra of a given substance are the same; for example, some mass spectrometers break the analyte molecules into fragments; others observe the intact molecular masses with little fragmentation.
 A mass spectrum can represent many different types of information based on the type of mass spectrometer and the specific experiment applied.
 Common fragmentation processes for organic molecules are the McLafferty rearrangement and alpha cleavage.
 Straight chain alkanes and alkyl groups produce a typical series of peaks: 29 (CH3CH2+), 43 (CH3CH2CH2+), 57 (CH3CH2CH2CH2+), 71 (CH3CH2CH2CH2CH2+) etc.

 X-axis: m/z (mass-to-charge ratio)

 The x-axis of a mass spectrum represents a relationship between the mass of a given ion and the number of elementary charges that it carries.
-This is written as the IUPAC standard m/z to denote the quantity formed by dividing the mass of an ion by the unified atomic mass unit and by its charge number (positive absolute value).
-This has been referred to as a mass-to-charge ratio, although in some ways it does not fit this description.
-The IUPAC Gold Book gives an example: "for the ion C7H72+, m/z equals 45.5".
+This is written as the IUPAC standard m/z to denote the quantity formed by dividing the mass of an ion (in daltons) by the dalton unit and by its charge number (positive absolute value).
+Thus, m/z is a dimensionless quantity with no associated units.
+Despite carrying neither units of mass nor charge, the m/z is referred to as the mass-to-charge ratio of an ion.
+However, this is distinct from the mass-to-charge ratio, m/Q (SI standard units kg/C), which is commonly used in physics.
+The m/z is used in applied mass spectrometry because convenient and intuitive numerical relationships naturally arise when interpreting spectra.
+A single m/z value alone does not contain sufficient information to determine the mass or charge of an ion.
+However, mass information may be extracted when considering the whole spectrum, such as the spacing of isotopes or the observation of multiple charge states of the same molecule.
+These relationships and the relationship to the mass of the ion in daltons tend toward approximately rational number values in m/z space.
+For example, ions with one charge exhibit spacing between isotopes of 1 and the mass of the ion in daltons is numerically equal to the m/z.
+The IUPAC Gold Book gives an example of appropriate use: "for the ion C7H72+, m/z equals 45.5".

-Since a mass spectrum x-axis represents a relationship between the ion mass and the number of elementary charges that a given ion carries it contains mass information that may be extracted by a mass spectrometrist.